Most wildfires are preventable. Learn to be fire safe

 99%

-Hello 2025, Camping Season is Here!
-Pitch your tent at one of our Walk-In campsites on 60 acres of forest or hilltop prairie along Prairie Creek in Rice County, MN.
-Explore the creeks, trails, forest, our enormous granite "split rock", a 60 acre county park featuring waterfalls and trails, including a single track mountain bike trail.
-That's 120 acres of exploring outside your tent; this campground truly offers a large amount of remote forest for recreation right on site.
+Pitch your tent at one of our walk-In forest campsites on 60 acres along Prairie Creek in Rice County, MN.
+Explore the creeks, trails, forest, our enormous granite "split rock" erratic, a 60 acre county park featuring waterfalls and trails, including a single track mountain bike trail.
+That's 120 acres of exploring right outside your tent; our campground truly offers a large amount of recreation right on site with remote forest, many trails, plus waterfalls and creeks to enjoy.
+Thank you for a great 2025 camping season!
+We hosted more Hipcampers than any year before and are excited to have been honored again with a Best in Minnesota award.
+Every year we have more and more returning campers; we are honored that you make us part of your memories.
 Big Woods State Park is less than 2 miles away.
 Faribault is 8 miles and Northfield is 9 miles from our driveway; they offer dining, boutiques, and all other amenities.
 Nerstrand is 4.5 miles east and has a gas station and a fantastic meat market.
 Numerous Cannon River put-ins are within 10 miles.
-Vehicles: Our main parking area by sites 1, 2, & 3 is easily accessible.
-The road to the secondary parking area beside site 4 is up a steep gravel road (but it is accessible).
 We do not have firewood available at the campground; please plan ahead to bring firewood with you.
-Sites are priced for one tent, please let us know if you need to have more than one tent.
-Kids under 16 camping with their parents do not count in pricing.
 A map of the land is in the photos and shows locations of sites, parking and more.
 All Sites are Walk-In!
 We have a cart you may use to haul gear in.
+Vehicles: Our main parking area by sites 1, 2, & 3 is easily accessible.
+The road to the secondary parking area beside our hilltop site 4 is up an adventurous gravel road (but is very accessible).
 This campground is managed by Stephen and Molly on land owned by them and their father Ted.
-In 1961, Ted's parents bought this farm.
+In 1961, Stephen's grandparents bought this farm.
 In addition to farming they also operated a trail riding stable here.
 Over the years, the arable land has been sold, but we retained the wooded areas which are twice crossed by creeks.
-About 25 years ago, a 60 acre county park bordering the south and west sides of our land was created.
+About 30 years ago, a 60 acre county park bordering the south and west sides of our land was created.
 We are very excited to host campers as a way to preserve and share this beautiful property.

 Pets